Last Updated on August 26th, 2020

 So, fret not!
-The world is not ending – you are simply suffering through a few zits.
+The world is not ending – you are simply suffering from a few zits.
 To be sure, it is certainly important to avoid indulging in excessive food and drink, particularly if these happen to be of the variety that inflame your skin.

 Another example of a myth regarding acne is the idea that you need to cut out all beer from your diet.
 Luckily, we are here to tell you that this is simply incorrect.
 It is certainly true that having tons of beer can add to the problem, but, for the most part, you can freely indulge in your barhopping habits.

-Beside alcohol, there is not much in beer that can harm your skin.
-In fact, beer, itself, is full of helpful antioxidants.
-For instance, the antioxidants in beer are as many as those in certain kinds of wine.
-If we go into detail, we might even see that beer can surpass white wine, when we examine their health benefits.
-Indeed, while white wine sports a large amount of polyphenol antioxidants, beer has a larger overall content of the healthy components, such as ferulic acid, epicatechin and procyanidins.
+Besides alcohol, there is not much in beer that can harm your skin.
+In fact, beer is full of helpful antioxidants. 💡 For instance, the antioxidants in beer are the same as those in certain kinds of wine.
+In fact, beer can even surpass white wine when we examine its health benefits.
+While white wine sports a large number of polyphenol antioxidants, beer has a larger overall content of the healthy components, such as ferulic acid, epicatechin, and procyanidins.
 In fact, the antioxidant value of fancy beers like Guinness reaches the antioxidant value of typically healthy foods like pineapple and melon.